syncfusion-content/uwp-docs/uwp/DateTimePicker/Customization.md

 ## YearComboStyle

-The YearComboStyle property is used to customize the style of the DateTimeItem containing the year part of DateTime set in the SfDateTimeCombo control.
+The YearComboStyle property is used to customize the style of the DateTimeItem containing the year part of the DateTime set in the SfDateTimeCombo control.